 Video Production Process: How It Works

-The Video Creation Process starts with an idea.
-It could be as simple as a quick introduction video with your webcam, or it could be a more complex project such as a promotional video or documentary.
+The video creation process starts with an idea.
+It could be as simple as a quick introduction video you need to record with your webcam, or it could be a more complex project like a promotional video or documentary.
 There are many types of video projects (link to that page) that CIRT can help you with.

 Once you have the idea, the next step is planning.
 You start your planning by defining your scope as well as your goals of the video project.
 The scope is guided by your audience and the stakeholders, and the goals are defined by a tangible outcome from people watching the video.
 Even with a low-key webcam introduction video, you minimally need a script or outline of what you will say.
 Whereas with a documentary, in addition to a script, you’ll need to visualize what the final production will look like using tools such as storyboards and shot lists.